Sjord/Sjord.github.io/_posts/2019-02-27-second-order-sql-injection-in-zoneminder.md

       …
     } // end getAuthUser($auth)

-It is used in `getAuthUser`, where it is used unescaped in the SQL query.
+The username from the session is used in `getAuthUser`.
+Here, it is used unescaped in the SQL query.
 This means that the application is vulnerable to unauthenticated second order SQL injection.
-We inject a SQL expression in the username field of the login form, and that gets executed when `getAuthUser` is called.
-Where does `getAuthUser` get called?
+We inject a SQL expression in the username field of the login form, and that gets executed in `getAuthUser`.
+Where is `getAuthUser` called?
 In [`AppController.php`](https://github.com/ZoneMinder/zoneminder/blob/1.32.3/web/api/app/Controller/AppController.php):

     public function beforeFilter() {
       …